syncfusion-content/uwp-docs/uwp/DataGrid/Selection.md

 ### Automatic scrolling on Drag Selection

-SfDataGrid will scrolls rows and columns automatically when you try to perform the drag selection like in excel.
+Data Grid will scrolls rows and columns automatically when you try to perform the drag selection like in excel.
 You can enable or disable AutoScrolling by setting the [AutoScroller.AutoScrolling](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.AutoScroller.html#Syncfusion_UI_Xaml_Grid_AutoScroller_AutoScrolling) property.

 {% tabs %}
 {% highlight c# %}